 If you aren’t convinced by the whole backpack idea and are set on being able to wheel your luggage around, may I present… the wheeled backpack.
 We’ve reviewed our favourites – take a look.

-If you’re going for a straight-up backpack, I’d pick the Deuter ACT Lite – the backpack’s Aircontact system allows the bag to adapt to the traveller’s back and hold the load towards the center of gravity.
-Along with its uncluttered layout makes it the perfect bag for those travelling for a long period of time.
+If you’re going for a straight-up backpack, I’d pick the Deuter ACT Lite – the backpack’s Aircontact system allows the bag to adapt to the traveller’s back and hold the load towards the

 The Deuter ACT Lite has plenty of pockets making it easier to access your belongings (nobody enjoys pulling out everything from their bag to look for a pair of socks).
 Click here for a full review of the Deuter ACT Lite 60+ 10 SL and more travel backpacks

 With so many pockets, I’d also recommend also getting a combination lock to keep your items a little safer.